TinajaLabs/tinajagate/README.md

 This code reads the data stream from all sensor board radios and sends it out on a tcp port; ideally to an instance of node-red for redirection to a charting application like Graphite, to a local data store, or to a remote data store like Xively, Thingspeak, data.sparkfun.com (phant).

+See the downloads directory for python modules that are required.

 Questions and feedback appreciated.